Rachit-Singh/e-memoir/README.md

         <img src="pictures\login window.jpg" alt="Login">
             <figcaption>Fig.7 - Login</figcaption>
         </figure>
 <p>Can set, change and remove password easily.
-Password set is hashed in the process to add an extra layer of security.
+Password is hashed in the process to add an extra layer of security.
 <hline>
 <h3>Cross Platform</h3>
 <p>Will work on Windows/Mac/Linux</p>